 Weekly meeting of IGERT trainees and faculty; content varies by quarter;

 This 3-quarter seminar is intended to be completed in the first year.
 The format of the seminar varies by quarter, and includes informal meetings and formal presentations by visiting scholars, professionals, and practitioners.
 Students who cannot complete the seminar in three consecutive quarters due to cruises, field work, or other research-related activities can request a deferment.

-SMEA 550: Marine Social-Ecological Systems (NEW IGERT course)
+SMEA 550: Marine Social-Ecological Systems (3 credits)

 This course will provide an introduction to social-ecological systems and case-study methodologies.
 It is required of each IGERT trainee.
 It is intended to be completed in the first year of the traineeship, though deferrals to the second year can be granted for those needing to complete cruises, field work, or other research-related activities off campus.

 Many of these courses are listed on the PCC website.
 The IGERT Program will offer a COMPASS training in alternate years, and a science film course could be offered, any of which would fulfill this requirement.

 ONE course from any TWO of the three topical areas described below, for a total of 2 courses and 6 credits.